 (See Main Article: Watergate Scandal Timeline)

-On June 16, 1972, in room 214 of the Watergate Hotel in Washington, D.C., seven men gathered to finalize their plans to break into the Democratic National Committee’s (DNC) headquarters, located on the sixth floor of one of the Watergate complex’s six buildings.
+A crucial event in American history happened on June 16, 1972, in room 214 of the Watergate Hotel in Washington, D.C., seven men gathered to finalize their plans to break into the Democratic National Committee’s (DNC) headquarters, located on the sixth floor of one of the Watergate complex’s six buildings.

 On August 8, key Republican Senators informed the President that, once impeached, enough votes existed in the Senate to convict the President in the trial and remove him from office.
 That night, Richard Nixon addressed the nation from the Oval Office.
 He informed the American people that he no longer had a base of support in Congress.
 Therefore, he would not see the impeachment proceedings through to their conclusion.
 The nation needed a full-time president.
 In the interests of the nation, he would resign.